Vaucluse (84220) Population: 2,031 Altitude: 373 m

-Gordes is classed as one of the Plus Beaux Villages de France.
+Gordes is one of the Most Beautiful Villages (Plus Beaux Villages) of France.
+Market day Tue.

 Behind the village (to the north), small roads lead into the rocks and valleys and forests of the Plateau de Vaucluse, with the picturesque Abbaye de Sénanque only 4 km away, yet isolated in its little valley.